 I would have to say that I didn’t set out to be a philanthropic photographer – it’s something that evolved as I became more involved in photography.

 2. How did you get involved with each of the organizations for which you volunteer?

 The American Red Cross – My family was always involved and it seemed natural that I would be involved in some way.
-The owner of [the company that was] my first job would take me to various disasters teaching me how to shoot, but more importantly, to stay out of the way when working an active disaster scene.
+The owner of

 My pictures have been used on the local and national website to share the American Red Cross story, to help bring in new volunteers, and to drive the needed funds to support disaster relief.